-21.5.1.
 Pupils are expected to engage fully in RSE and, when discussing issues related to RSE, treat others with respect and sensitivity.

-22. Monitoring, Evaluation and Review
+21. Monitoring, Evaluation and Review

-- 22.1.1.
 The School will monitor this policy on an ongoing basis, taking into account the recommended guidelines from the relevant authorities and organisations.
-The School will regularly review the effectiveness of this policy and how it can be improved. - 22.2.
+The School will regularly review the effectiveness of this policy and how it can be improved.

 The Governors will review this policy annually.

-Governors' committee reviewing Education Committee Date last formally approved and became effective 21 st June 2021 Period of review Annually Next review date June 2022 Person responsible for implementation and monitoring Director of Curriculum Related policies safeguarding and child protection policy and procedures; behaviour and discipline policy; risk assessment policy for pupil welfare; anti-bullying policy; disability policy; SEND policy equal opportunities policy online safety policy; acceptable use of ICT policy for pupils; curriculum policy; SPHEE policy Spiritual, Moral, Social and Cultural Education (SMSC) policy;
+Governors' committee reviewing Education Committee Date last formally approved and became effective September 2024 Period of review Annually Next review date September 2025 Person responsible for implementation and monitoring Assistant Head Related policies safeguarding and child protection policy and procedures; behaviour and discipline policy; risk assessment policy for pupil welfare; anti-bullying policy; Inclusion, Equality and Diversity policy Special Educational Needs and Learning Difficulties Policy equal opportunities policy online safety policy; acceptable use of ICT policy for pupils; curriculum policy; PSHEE policy Spiritual, Moral, Social and Cultural Education (SMSC) and British Values policy;

-Appendix 1:
+Appendix 1

-Talking to Children about Relationships and Sex

-Support and information for families
+Talking to Children about Relationships and Sex Support and information for families